canonical/spark-client-snap/docs/contributing.md

 ### Contributing
 The spark-client snap is an initiative from Canonical to simplify and encourage the adoption of Apache Spark for Kubernetes environments.
-The project is in it's nascent stages but please feel free to connect with us at [spark@canonical.com](mailto:spark@canonical.com) to share suggestions and feedback and if you are interested to join the initiative.
+If this is exciting and you are interested to join the initiative, please feel free to open pull requests and file issues right here in this github repository!